-Every weekday morning around 25 million children across America board school buses.
-For years regulators have said that school buses are the safest form of transportation for students, but recent school bus crashes, like the fatal crash in Chattanooga in November 22, 2016, remind parents that there are still very real risks.
-An average of 23 school age children die in school bus related accidents each year.
-Here are five key school bus safety tips to keep your kids from harm on their way to and from school.
+Every weekday morning, around 25 million children across America board school buses.
+For years, regulators have said that school buses are the safest form of transportation for students, but several notable school bus crashes, like the fatal crash in Chattanooga in November 22, 2016, remind parents that there are still very real risks.

 1. Research Your School Bus

 The first of our school bus safety tips involves finding out exactly how safe—or unsafe—your child’s school bus is now.
 Here’s what you need to check:

 According to the U.S. Department of Transportation, school buses are the safest method of transportation for students traveling to and from school.
 Some schools, however, use large passenger vans, instead of school buses, to save money.
 Not only is there a federal ban on dealerships selling these vans for use in transporting schoolchildren, but also these school-bus substitutes can be downright dangerous.

 The height and design of school buses have been purposefully chosen to prevent injuries in case of a bus crash, and the familiar big yellow buses are operated by drivers with commercial licenses or special training.
 Large passenger vans are unlikely to hold up as well in an accident and can be driven by any licensed driver.

 A quick look in the doorjamb of your child’s school bus (or on the driver’s side above the windshield) should reveal a certification sticker that labels the vehicle clearly as a school bus.